Philosophy at King's

 King's philosophy faculty and staff are committed to:

 - Introducing students to philosophy as a robust contribution to human culture.

 - Providing the foundations of a thoughtful examination of life in relation to faith and all areas of study and inquiry.

 - Examining the works of scholars and philosophers through centuries of classic and modern thought.

 Philosophy from a Christian perspective

-Your professors will lead you in an exploration of humankind's reasoning and values through the lens as Christian philosophers from a biblical point of view.
+Your professors will lead you in an exploration of humankind's reasoning and values through the lens of Christian philosophers and from a biblical point of view.
 Learn how to reflect on science in relation to faith, moral judgement and behaviour, and the philosophy of religion itself.
 Students are challenged with thoughtful questions and encouraged to discuss and debate these perspectives and theories.